-In fact, you can even see some planets despite light pollution, meaning you do not have to travel to the remote countryside to be able to use your telescope.
+In fact, you can even see some planets despite light pollution, meaning you do not have to travel to a remote countryside for a competent experience.

 Rather than relying on your local weather station for forecasting, using resources for stargazing is a better option, allowing you to get more detailed information on whether conditions will be favorable for using your telescope.